Isotope-shift analysis with the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition in ytterbium: Data Analysis

 \subsection{King Plot}

-The normalized King plot between the 431 nm transition and the 578 nm transition following Eq. \ref{eqnNormKing} is shown in Fig. \ref{FigKingPlot}.
-In addition to the data points for bosonic isotopes, data points for fermionic isotopes are plotted.
-The representative transition frequency for a fermionic isotope is calculated as the center of gravity frequency of the hyperfine levels, and the isotope shift is calculated as the shift from the transition frequency for $^{174}$Yb, so that the data points lie between those of bosonic isotopes and have smaller uncertainties.
-First, to assess the level of nonlinearity of the King plot, linear fit for the bosonic isotopes is performed by Eq. \ref{eqnNormKing} with only the first two terms on the right hand side.
+The normalized King plot between the 431-nm transition and the 578-nm transition following Eq. \ref{eqnNormKing} is shown in Fig. \ref{FigKingPlot}.
+In addition to the data points for even-mass isotopes, data points for odd-mass isotopes are plotted.
+The representative transition frequency for an odd-mass isotope is calculated as the center of gravity frequency of the hyperfine levels, and the isotope shift is calculated as the shift from the transition frequency for $^{174}$Yb, so that the data points lie between those of even-mass isotopes, and because $^{174}$Yb has smaller uncertainties compared to other even-mass isotopes.
+To assess the level of nonlinearity of the King plot, linear fit for the even-mass isotopes is performed by Eq. \ref{eqnNormKing} with only the first two terms on the right-hand side.
 The plot exhibits slight nonlinearity beyond the standard deviation for some data points, as characterized by $\chi^2/{\rm ndf}=1.264$.
 However, as the probability for this level of deviation from $\chi^2/{\rm ndf}=1$ is 28.24\%, the data points are linear within 95\% confidence level.

-Although the amount of the nonlinearity is consistent with zero, the residual $d^A$ for isotope $A$ can be decomposed onto the two dimensional space made by $\zeta_{\pm}=d^{168}-d^{170}\pm(d^{172}-d^{174})$, as introduced in Ref. \cite{PhysRevLett.125.123002}.
-The nonlinearity of the 431 nm transition shown in Fig. \ref{FigXiPM} is consistent with the one-parameter fit for the 361, 411, 436 and 467 nm transitions within one standard deviation.
+Although the amount of the nonlinearity is consistent with zero, the residual $d^A$ for isotope $A$ can be decomposed onto the two-dimensional space made by $\zeta_{\pm}=d^{168}-d^{170}\pm(d^{172}-d^{174})$, as introduced in Ref. \cite{PhysRevLett.125.123002}.
+The nonlinearity of the 431-nm transition shown in Fig. \ref{FigXiPM} is consistent with the one-parameter fit for the 361-, 411-, 436- and 467-nm transitions within one standard deviation.
 This finding supports the argument made in Ref.~\cite{PhysRevLett.128.163201} that the major part of the nonlinearities in the King plots for Yb originates from several nuclear effects.
-This consistency observed between the previous results, as well as the almost linear behavior on the King plot, ensures that the measurements are not significantly affected by any systematic shifts beyond the obtained uncertainties.
+This consistency observed between the previous results, as well as the almost linear behavior on the King plot, ensures that the measurements are not significantly affected by any systematic shifts beyond the listed uncertainties.